Make-School-Courses/WEB-1.1-Web-Architecture/Assignments/04-Databases.md

 **HINT**: If you're having trouble with this step, look at examples of using the [insert_one](https://api.mongodb.com/python/current/api/pymongo/collection.html#pymongo.collection.Collection.insert_one) operation!

-Use [Robo 3T's Studio 3T program](https://robomongo.org/) to inspect the contents of your database and verify that the data was added.
+Use the [Robo 3T program](https://robomongo.org/) to inspect the contents of your database and verify that the data was added.

 ### List Plants